 With a post-2012 international climate change regime in place and an operationally determined mechanism for REDD established, the years after 2012 will be critical to deliver on the climate change mitigation and multiple-benefits potentials of forests.
-A fund-type arrangement could be in place from 2012 to allow significant and predictable incentives for REDD to start operating at a significant (for mitigation and multiple benefit purposes) order of magnitude.
-Such a fund might not initially have a sufficient endowment to sustain a full-scale REDD regime, but could evolve in time into a compliance carbon market mechanism or into a full-scale fund.
+As mentioned above some type of fund arrangement could be in place from 2012 to allow significant and predictable incentives for REDD to start operating at a significant (for mitigation and multiple benefit purposes) order of magnitude.
+Such a fund might not initially have a sufficient endowment to sustain a full-scale REDD regime, but could evolve and be integrated in the financial flows generated from the UNFCCC REDD mechanism.